 For hip replacements, Dr. Allison is one of a handful of surgeons who performs the direct anterior method.
 The result is less damage and trauma to the soft issues around the hip, quicker recovery time, and better support to the hip structure overall.
 To learn more about joint replacement, visit niams.nih.gov

 Contact the Orthopedic Trauma Specialist

 Dr. Daniel C. Allison has the specialized expertise of an orthopedic oncologist and uniquely qualified to treat cancer and the musculoskeletal structures it affects.
-Dr. Allison is renowned for leading multi-disciplinary oncology teams to coordinate the type of integrated medical plan sarcomas require.
+Dr. Allison is renowned for leading multi-disciplinary oncology teams in Los Angeles to coordinate the type of integrated medical plan sarcomas require.
 Call today to schedule a personal consultation at (310) 730-8008.contact an expert today